spf13/viper/README.md

 ### Remote Key/Value Store Support

+To enable remote support in Viper, do a blank import of the `viper/remote` package:

+`import _ github.com/spf13/viper/remote`

 Viper will read a config string (as JSON, TOML, or YAML) retrieved from a path in a Key/Value store such as Etcd or Consul.
 These values take precedence over default values, but are overriden by configuration values retrieved from disk,